DORSET WEDDING GUIDE

-Wedding photography coverage isn’t about hitting a fixed number.
-It’s about what parts of the day matter to you and how you want the story of the day to be told.
+Wedding photography coverage is not about hitting a fixed number.
+It is about what parts of the day matter to you and how you want the story of the day to be told.

 Some weddings are compact and focused around one location.
 Others unfold slowly, across multiple venues, with lots of moments happening in between.
-The right amount of coverage depends far more on the shape of your day than on what’s considered standard.
+The right amount of coverage depends far more on the shape of your day than on what is considered standard.

-Rather than asking “how many hours should we book?”, it’s usually more helpful to think about what you want to remember.
+Rather than asking how many hours to book, it is usually more helpful to think about what you want to remember.

 Shorter coverage often works well for smaller weddings, intimate celebrations, or days where everything happens in one place.